sdrew712/ratenoods.xyz/README.md

-# Welcome to RateNoods, my personal instant noodle rating site
+# Rate Noods- An instant noodle rating site

+Made with React!

+## Features:

+- Instant noodle ratings
+- Tips on how to upgrade instant noodles